xuankimtran/docs-1/pages/katalon-studio/docs/cucumber-kw-run-feature-folder-tag.md

 ## Using the OR tag expression

-* **Description**: query the feature files in the specified folder, and execute the scenarios associated with any of the input tags.
+* **Description**: query the feature files in the specified folder, and execute the features associated with any of the input tags.
 * **Keyword name**: runFeatureFolderWithTags.
 * **Keyword syntax**: runFeatureFolderWithTags(folderRelativePath, tags, flowControl).
 * **Parameters**: